iverbova/DSI_Team6/README.md

 Predict Quantity purchased based on unit price, age group, gender, and their interactions.

 **Model Fit:**
 - **R² = 0.014**, Adj.
-R² = 0.002 → Model has weak explanatory power.
+R² = 0.002 → The model has weak explanatory power.
-- **F-statistic p = 0.310** → Predictors collectively are not significant.
+- **F-statistic: 1.172, p = 0.310** → Our predictors jointly do not explain the variation in quantity.
 - Residual analysis indicates potential model misspecification.

 **Key Findings:**

 - `Price per Unit`: Higher prices slightly increases quantity on average.
-The effect is small but statistically significant, p = 0.007.
+The effect is small but statistically significant (p = 0.007).
-- `Gender` (Female vs. Male): No significant effect on purchase quantity.
+- `Gender` (Female vs. Male): No significant effect of gender-based differences on quantity purchased.
 - `Age Groups`: Customers aged 25–60 purchase slightly more than those under 25.

 **Interaction Terms:**